-Under this proposal, the Trust is offering to sell to CWCB a Grant of Flow Restoration Use, conveying a permanent right to use the CWT McKinley Shares for ISF use for a purchase price of \$145,640.00.
+Under this proposal, the Trust has offered to sell to CWCB a Grant of Flow Restoration Use, conveying a permanent right to use the CWT McKinley Shares for ISF use for a purchase price of \$145,640.00.
 Under the proposed Grant, CWT would retain ownership of the water rights and CWCB would purchase a permanent contractual interest to use the CWT McKinley Shares for ISF use.
 The proposal contemplates a permanent split-season use of the water between irrigation and ISF uses.
-The proposed Acquisition Agreement and Grant of Flow Restoration Use agreement are attached as attached as Exhibit D and Exhibit E, respectively.
+The proposed Acquisition Agreement and Grant of Flow Restoration Use agreement are attached as attached as Exhibit C.